opencadc/storage-inventory/cadc-storage-adapter-ad/README.md

 # cadc-storage-adapter-ad
 AD storage adapter implementation.

 Currently supports GET and Iterator functionality only.
-Does not require a properties file.
+Requires credentials valid for calling the ad web service be in the Subject.
+Credentials must be provided by the calling program.